Tourism in Uruguay

 Uruguay's tourist destinations include: Punta del Este, Piriápolis, Montevideo, Colonia del Sacramento, Salto, Lavalleja, Rocha, Artigas, Rivera, and others.

+In 2023, 3.8 million tourists entered Uruguay, of which the majority were Argentines and Brazilians, followed by Chileans, Paraguayans, Americans and Europeans of various nationalities.

-In 2007, 1.8 million tourists visited and spent around US$800 million.
+This is an increase which showed that in 2007, 1.8 million tourists visited and spent around US$800 million.
 Domestic tourist expenditures account for around 60% of the nation's tourist activity.